Register Login

 In 2026, the concrete jungle stereotype is being replaced by something far greener.
 From high-tech bird bricks to new wetlands, house builders are proving that we can build for people without leaving wildlife out in the cold.

-1. Nature First: Biodiversity Net Gain
+1. The importance of Biodiversity Net Gain

 The biggest shift in the industry isn't just about design, it’s about the law.
 Under the Biodiversity Net Gain (BNG) rules that became fully mandatory for all site sizes in 2024, developers can't just minimise damage; they have to actively make things better.